There are many ways to help our veterans get into these new homes.

 Example transaction: Ron is buying a house that is finished and just received it's certificate of occupancy.
 His income is below the income limit for where he is buying, and is purchasing a $140,000 new Energy Positive home.
 He wants to keep as much savings for retirement as possible, so he is rolling his closing costs of $5,000 into his mortgage, for a total purchase price of $145,000.
 He put earnest money of $2,000 down when he signed the purchase agreement, and will get that back after closing.
 His interest rate is 4.75% fixed for 30 years, and his principal and interest payment is $806 per month plus property taxes and homeowners insurance.
 His total payment is estimated under $950/month.

-https://www.whatsmypayment.com/USDA/ He is also saving about $200/month with no heat or electric bills, plus lower food costs.
+https://www.whatsmypayment.com/USDA/ He is also saving about $200-500/month with no heat or electric bills, and possibly reduced fuel bill.

 FHA financing: FHA financing is a 3.5% down payment program that you can choose to roll the closing costs into the mortgage as well.
 Interest rates are usually around the same as VA financing, but FHA charges "Mortgage Insurance Premium" (MIP) to cover foreclosure losses because of the small down payment.
 Still a good option to consider, and FHA loans can be assumed by a qualified buyer for a small fee.
 Should interest rates rise, an assumable mortgage at a lower fixed rate could help sell the home faster.